Child No. 82

-Child No. 82: Anak ni Boy Kana is a 2025 Philippine fantasy drama comedy film directed by Tim Rone Villanueva under Outplay Media Production starring JM Ibarra, .Rochelle Pangilinan, and Vhong Navarro.
+Child No. 82: Anak ni Boy Kana is a 2025 Philippine fantasy drama comedy film directed by Tim Rone Villanueva under Outplay Media Production starring JM Ibarra, Rochelle Pangilinan, and Vhong Navarro.

 The film revolves around Max, a young father seeking inheritance from Boy Kana, a recently deceased action star who sired more than 80 children by proving to be the actor's 82nd child.

 Plot

-Max (JM Ibarra) is a livestreamer who is the illegitimate 17-year old son of Maximo "Boy Kana" Maniego Jr. (Vhong Navarro), a popular action star turned politician, and his former film assistant, Ali (Rochelle Pangilinan), who now works as a weaver in Pinili.
-After Max impregnates his girlfriend Marie May (Zairene Fernandez) and gets into an argument with her after he refuses to assume responsibility for the child, Max chastises his mother for concealing him from his father and failing to provide him with a birth certificate and resolves to go to his residence in Cavite, only to learn in a news bulletin that his father has just died and that he had left behind nearly 100 children whom he had issued with a "Boy Kana" card, a proof of parental identity that guarantees its holders financial benefits.
+Max is a livestreamer who is the illegitimate son of Maximo "Boy Kana" Maniego Sr., a popular action star turned politician, and his former film assistant, Ali, who now works as a weaver in Pinili.
+After Max impregnates his girlfriend Marie May and gets into a fight after he refuses to assume responsibility for the child, Max chastises Ali for concealing him from his father and failing to provide him with a birth certificate.
+He resolves to go to his residence in Cavite, only to learn in a news bulletin that his father has just died, leaving behind nearly 100 children whom he had issued with a "Boy Kana" card, a proof of parental identity that guarantees its holders financial benefits.

-Max arrives to find hordes of mourners at the Maniego residence, along with others claiming to be among Boy Kana's multiple children, including Rizza, who is seeking treatment for a rare heart condition that runs in the Maniego family.
-Max feigns Rizza's symptoms to gain the trust of Mother Betty, the president of a Boy Kana fan club who serves food to a select number of fans and children of Boy Kana.
-As Betty sings Boy Kana's praises, Ali arrives and reveals Max is not sick, to Mother Betty’s wrath.
+Max arrives to find hordes of mourners at the Maniego residence, along with others claiming to be Boy Kana's children, including Rizza, who is seeking treatment for a rare heart condition that runs in the Maniego family.
+Max feigns Rizza's symptoms to gain the trust of Mother Betty, the president of a Boy Kana fan club.
+As Betty sings Boy Kana's praises, Ali arrives and reveals Max is not sick, to Betty’s wrath.
 Ali takes Max aside and finally explains that Boy Kana reneged on his promise to join her and leave his wife Perla after they had an affair, and that she fled to Pinili after Perla offered to raise Max in exchange for Ali cutting off ties with the Maniegos.
 Max forgives Ali and resolves to go home.
-On their way out, Max apologizes to Mother Betty, but the latter realizes that truth of Max's parentage after she remembers that Boy Kana did have an affair with Ali.
+On their way out, Max apologizes to Mother Betty, but the latter realizes the truth of Max's parentage after she remembers that Boy Kana did have an affair with Ali.
 Mother Betty, frustrated at Perla barring her from seeing Boy Kana one last time, agrees to help Max see his father by helping him break into the Maniego mansion.